-Association (SSA).
-The SSA also serves as the Butler University
+Criminology Association (SSCA).
+The SSCA also serves as the

-Chapter of the John Weidner Foundation for Altruism.
+Butler University Chapter of the John Weidner Foundation for

 Article II.
 Objective

-The objective of the SSA is to further the understanding of
+The objective of the SSCA is to further the understanding of

-sociology, criminal justice, social work and altruism among members
+sociology, criminology, social work and altruism among members and

 Article III.
 Membership

-Justice, Social Work, Social Policy and related fields.
-Members are
+Criminology, Social Work, Social Policy and related fields.
+Members

 Membership consideration will be in compliance with the